Daniel Thatcher

-Daniel W. Thatcher is an American politician has served as a member of the Utah State Senate since 2011.
+Daniel W. Thatcher (born July 12, 1976) is an American politician who served as a member of the Utah State Senate from 2011 to 2025.
 He was a member of the Republican caucus from then until he registered with the Forward Party in 2025.
-He currently represents District 11; prior to redistricting, he represented District 12.
+He represented District 11 and, prior to redistricting, District 12.

 Personal life, education, and career

 Thatcher was born and raised in West Valley City.
 Thatcher's official biography describes him as self-educated.
 His profession is in electronics and low voltage wiring.

 Political career

 Senator Thatcher began his political pursuits when he co-founded the Salt Lake County Young Republicans.
 He was the chapter's first chair.
 He is also a co-founder of West Side Matters and has held various elected positions in the Salt Lake County Republican Party.